Carburetion > HS4 waxstat carburetor maintenance on Austin Mini

 Op 03

-Unscrew and remove the piston damper.
+Remove the dashpot damper.
 Unscrew by hand.

 Op 04

-Remove the chamber.
+Remove the dashpot cover.
 Pull by hand.

 Op 05

-Remove the spring.
+Remove the piston spring.

 Carefully remove the piston + needle assembly.
 Pull by hand.